duskopijetlovic/duskopijetlovic.github.io/_posts/2024-06-01-tex-latex-quick-start.md

 # My Choice of Engine: LuaTeX (LuaLaTeX)

 **Reason**: Because of **Unicode support**.

+NOTE: As LuaLaTeX allocates as much memory as it happens to need, it can be slow.

 From [TeX - Wikipedia](https://en.wikipedia.org/wiki/TeX):
 > ...
 LuaTeX, a **Unicode-aware** *extension* to TeX that includes a Lua runtime with extensive hooks into the underlying TeX routines and algorithms.